APIPatterns/Moostodon/docs/MoovingStories/MoostodonStory-BuildingARealApp.md

         return app;
     }
 ```

 It is this kind of abstraction that massively simplifies the developer effort.
 The HTTP APIs can use the best media types for the scenario and client developer works with types that are most natural to them.
 The generated client code handles the mapping.

+## Authentication us unavoidable

-Adding a method to post a status is also very simple:
+Adding a method to post a status is also seemingly very simple:

 ```csharp
     // Post a status